singh-man/books/crackingTheCoding/17_hard.md

 The problem is that this doesn't really fix our runtime issue.
 Our best runtime thus far is O(D² W).
 With this change,  we're still going to be comparing all O(D²)  pairs, but the O(W) part might go to  O(1) sometimes.
 That O(D²) part is going to be a really big problem when D gets large.

 Therefore, let's focus on reducing that O(D²)  factor.
-That is the"bottleneck" in our solution.
+That is the "bottleneck" in our solution.
 Specifically, this means that, given a document docA, we want to find all documents with some similarity-and we want to do this without "talking" to each document.

 What would make a document similar to docA?
 That is, what characteristics define the documents with similarity > O?